Double Machine Learning of Continuous Treatment Effects with Additive Instrumental Variables: Simulations

 To demonstrate the effectiveness of our proposed IV-based framework, we compare our estimators with those introduced in \citet{kennedy2017non}.
-For completeness, the formal definitions of the inverse probability weighting (IPW) and outcome regression (OR) estimators in the IV setting and their counterparts under the NUC framework are provided in Appendix~\ref{appendix: naive alternative scores}.
-We set the sample size to be 5,000 or 10,000 with crossing folds $K=5$ and the bandwidth is adaptively chosen according to the localized LOOCV criterion with $\mathcal{N}=[0.25,0.75]$.
-We use the Epanechnikov kernel $K(a)=0.75\max\{1 - u^2,0\}$.
+For completeness, the formal definitions of the inverse probability weighting (IPW) and outcome regression (OR) estimators in the IV setting and their counterparts under the NUC framework are provided in Appendix~\ref{append: naive alternative scores}.
+We set the sample size to be 5,000 or 10,000.
+The bandwidth is adaptively selected using the localized LOOCV criterion.
+We set the crossing folds \(K=5\) folds for cross-fitting, a common choice that balances computational cost and the accuracy of nuisance parameter estimation \citep{Chernozhukov2018}.
+We use the Epanechnikov kernel $K(a)=0.75\max\{1 - a^2,0\}$.
 We train the nuisance functions using the splines method \texttt{gam} provided in \texttt{R} package \texttt{mgcv} and the kernel density estimators \texttt{npcdens}, \texttt{npcdensbw} in \texttt{R} package \texttt{np}.
-We compute the localized integrated absolute mean bias (BIAS) and the RMSE as evaluation criteria as follows:

-The simulation results are shown in Table~\ref{tbl: simulation results} for $400$ repetitions of the above process.
-We demonstrate the BIAS and RMSE at three points, including $a=0.4,\,0.5,\,0.6\in\mathcal{N}$, and report the integrated BIAS and RMSE for $\mathcal{N}$.
-As we can see, AIPW under the IV framework exhibits stable performance.
-The bias of AIPW at points $0.4$, $0.5$, $0.6$, and overall $\mathcal{N}$ remains around $0.0032$, substantially lower than other methods, especially OR, indicating near-unbiased estimation.
-The corresponding RMSE values, ranging from $0.0757$ to $0.1009$, further demonstrate that the estimates are precise and stable.
-In addition, AIPW under the IV framework provides robust estimates with low BIAS.
-The RMSE of the AIPW method occasionally exceeds that of the IPW method, which is likely because the nuisance functions $\hat{\mu}_{\pi}^{(n,-k^1)}$ are not accurately estimated.
-This can also be inferred from the biased estimates produced by the OR method, indicating that the misspecification of $\hat{\mu}_{\pi}^{(n,-k^1)}$ may undermine the efficiency of the AIPW estimator.

-In contrast, the NUC framework may lead to notable bias, since there indeed exists an unmeasured confounder in our simulation study.
-For instance, AIPW bias ranges from $0.1201$ to $0.1909$, with the overall $\mathcal{N}$ bias at $0.1654$, much higher than $0.0032$ (IV bias).
-Correspondingly, RMSE values also increase, indicating that estimates deviate further from the truth and exhibit greater variability.
-This suggests that in the absence of proper IV control, even AIPW can be affected by unmeasured confounding and produce biased estimates.